|

 Cord Hockemeyer, University of Graz, Austria

-Baltasar Fernández Manjón, Complutense University, Spain
+Baltasar Fernández Manjón, Complutense University,

 Emmanuel Stefanakis, Harokopio University of Athen, Greece